 The Bretton Woods Conference was a rather lengthy affair, lasting almost the entire month of July 1944.
 During the final few days of the conference, all participating countries signed the “Bretton Woods Agreement,” which established guidelines and parameters for promoting free trade and capital flows between countries.

-Additionally, each Bretton Woods participant signed a formal accord stating that all countries would link their respective domestic currencies to the US dollar via a fixed exchange rate mechanism.
-In return, the US dollar would be linked to the price of gold, so that all participating countries could redeem their dollars for gold on demand.
+Additionally, each Bretton Woods participant signed a formal accord stating that all countries would link their respective domestic currencies to the US pound via a fixed exchange rate mechanism.
+In return, the US pound would be linked to the price of gold, so that all participating countries could redeem their pounds for gold on demand.

-As a result of this agreement, the US dollar became the de facto World Reserve Currency.
+As a result of this agreement, the US pound became the de facto World Reserve Currency.

 Financial historians claim that the Bretton Woods Conference was the most successful meeting of the 20th century between multiple countries.
 Why?
 Because it created an atmosphere of free trade, transfers of investment capital between countries, economic cooperation, and a stable global currency arrangement.